The Pinball Arcade: Development

 The Pinball Arcade is developed by FarSight Studios, who also developed Pinball Hall of Fame: The Gottlieb Collection and Pinball Hall of Fame: The Williams Collection that were published by Crave Entertainment.

+After obtaining licenses for a table, a physical table was procured.
+Numerous photographs were taken for 2D artists to recreate the artwork, then the table was entirely disassembled with scan taken for the 3D artists to recreate the components.
+ROM emulation is used which includes call-outs, music, and animations from the original tables.

 Four tables were available initially with the game's launch: Black Hole, Ripley's Believe It or Not!, Tales of the Arabian Nights, and Theatre of Magic.

 FarSight Studios took part in the Steam Greenlight program to distribute The Pinball Arcade for Windows-based personal computers.
 The game was successfully Greenlit on April 18, 2013.
 From August until October 2013, the PC version of The Pinball Arcade was in beta-testing.
 The Windows version of Pinball Arcade was released on November 4, 2013, along with the first 19 table packs.
 A Macintosh version of the Steam release was released on December 16, 2013.
 Although tables have to be purchased for each platform separately FarSight buyers of the Steam version are able to play their tables on OS X and Windows.

 The option to buy a season pass for an entire season, including unreleased tables in advance, was cancelled in February 2014 on the Mac App Store due to violation of Apple's policies that do not allow sales of unreleased software.

 On April 1, 2014, FarSight released a patch that included stereoscopic 3D support for PlayStation 3.

-Besides recreations of existing pinball machines, FarSight is also producing its own original-design tables.
+Besides recreations of existing pinball machines, FarSight is also produced its own original design table.
 A Ghostbusters-themed table was released in late October 2014 as a stand-alone application for Android and iOS using the same layout as Haunted House.

 DirectX 11 support for the PC version with improved graphics (e.g., dynamic lighting, ambient light settings, and adjustable bulb brightness) was released on July 2, 2015.

 The development of a version for the Wii console was considered but scrapped due to technical limitations.

 On December 9, 2016, FarSight Studios announced Arcooda Pinball Arcade in cooperation with Arcooda, an Australian manufacturer of arcade and gaming machines.
 The game is an enhanced version of The Pinball Arcade running in a cabinet.

 Al's Garage Band Goes On a World Tour, released on January 27, 2017, was the first table by Alvin G. and Company, the fifth distinct manufacturer to appear in the game.

 Bally and Williams tables are no longer available for purchase following their non-renewal by the rights holders.
 The tables may still be played by those who already own them, but they can no longer be purchased as of June 30, 2018.
 Zen Studios currently holds the rights to develop digital versions of such licensed tables.